Misdiagnosis & Lung

-A diagnosis of lung cancer is life altering, and you may well be struggling to come to terms with what this means for you.
+A Lung Cancer Claim can be vital if you are financially impacted following a Lung Cancer Misdiagnosis.
+You may well be struggling to come to terms with what this means for you.
 However, if you have been misdiagnosed, this is likely to have an impact on your prognosis, and you may be left feeling devastated, angry and powerless.

-If you were initially misdiagnosed, or you have had to wait too long for your diagnosis as a result of negligent care, you may have good grounds to make a claim.
+If you were initially misdiagnosed, or you have had to wait too long for your diagnosis as a result of negligence, you may have good grounds to make a Lung Cancer Claim.
 As medical negligence experts, we work with a network of medical specialists; we will do everything we can to make sure that you get the care you need while we fight for the compensation that you deserve.

 Who can claim?

-If you feel that you should have been diagnosed sooner, or received treatment earlier than you did, then it is possible that you have a claim.
+If you feel that you should have been diagnosed sooner, or received treatment earlier than you did, then it is possible that you have a Lung cancer Claim.
 If you were financially dependent on someone, or have a family member who has been misdiagnosed, you may be able to claim on their behalf.

 If the answer to any of these questions is “yes”, you should speak to us as soon as possible:

-- Did your GP fail to diagnose symptoms in a reasonable way?
+- Did your doctor fail to diagnose symptoms in a reasonable way?

 - Was your referral to a specialist delayed?

-- Did you experience a delay in receiving further tests or treatment after possible symptoms of cancer were discovered?
+- Did you experience a delay in receiving further tests or therapy after possible symptoms of cancer were discovered?

 - Do you think there was a delay in responding to your biopsy results?